up42/up42-py/docs/reference/asset-reference.md

 ### download()

-The `download()` function allows you to download UP42 assets from storage.
+The `download()` function allows you to download UP42 assets from storage and returns a list of download paths.

 ```python
 download(